stephendcofer/enyo-launcher/README.md

 **Download**

-Download the latest version using git -- instructions are shown on github.
+Download the latest version using git -- instructions are shown on gitlab.

 Use this program at your own risk.
 I cannot claim any responsibility for any damage to your computer, your health, your pets, your plants, the environment, or to the fabric of reality.
 Enyo Launcher (enyo-doom) is released under the GPL version 3, which means you can do what you wish with it as long as you keep the source free.
 For the legally-binding description, please take a look at the GPL itself to see what you can and can't do.